runeksvendsen/restful-payment-channel-server/README.md

 [![Build Status](https://api.travis-ci.org/runeksvendsen/restful-payment-channel-server.svg)](https://travis-ci.org/runeksvendsen/restful-payment-channel-server)

-#### Status
+#### Stability
-Under development.
+Experimental.
 Should work as intended, more or less, but there are several bugs and unhandled corner cases that I'm aware of, and probably some that I haven't found yet.

 #### Documentation
 Visit [test server](https://paychan.runeks.me).